 High-end cars are some of the most complex machines in the world, with miles of wires linking more than a hundred electronic control units powering everything from windshield wipers to digital speedometers.
 This is all programmed with millions more lines of code than a fighter jet.

 That will require changes to how wires are crammed behind door panels and dashboards.
-And to help those changes along, engineers may start using products from Valens, a fabless chipmaker based in Hod Hasharon, Israel.
+To make these changes possible, automotive engineers may start using products from Valens Semiconductor, a fabless chipmaker based in Hod Hasharon, Israel.

 Valens started out over a decade ago selling networking chips for professional audio and visual devices.
 But now it is trying to use the same technology to recreate the car’s connective tissue.
 Its chips encode data so that they can traverse the car’s network over a single unshielded twisted pair cable, replacing many others to reduce cost and weight.